© 2013 Kim Giancaterino. All Rights Reserved.

 Add Some Graphics

 The grey box behind my phone number and website is simply an overlay.
-I chose a black rectangle (Overlays — Geometric), sized and positioned it, and set the fade level to 25%.
-Layering is easy.
-Just right click on any text or overlay element for options to move it forward or back.
+I chose a black rectangle, sized and positioned it, and set the fade level to 25%.
 Experiment with fonts, sizes, colors, and layers until you’re satisfied with the result.

 Double check that your graphic covers all the basics–business name, phone number, web address, and so forth.
 Remember, if there’s a web address on your graphic, the card will need to link to that website.
 Basically it will function as a clickable banner.